mozilla/addons-server/docs/topics/api/addons.rst

 .. _version-delete:

 This endpoint allows a version to be deleted.
+The version will be soft-blocked (restricted), which will disable and prevent any further installation in Firefox.
+Existing users can choose to re-enable the add-on.

     .. note::
         This API requires :doc:`authentication <auth>`, and for the user to be an author of the add-on.